OpenVnmrJ/ovjTools/OSX.md

 ## Java 8

-If is possible to build using eithe Java 6 or Java 8.
+If is possible to build using either Java 6 or Java 8.

 If you notice any bugs under Java 8; please file a bug report and make a pull request!

 ## Caveats

-### Datastation only
+### Data station only

-OS X is a datastation only and cannot control a spectrometer host.
+OS X is a data station only and cannot control a spectrometer host.

-### No example FIDs
+### Not included

-There are no example FIDs in the OpenVnmrJ distribution.
-You need to get them from VnmrJ 4.2.
-They may be available from the University of Oregon in the future.
+- There are no example FIDs in the OpenVnmrJ distribution
+   - You need to get them from VnmrJ 4.2
+   - They may be available from the University of Oregon in the future.

-### Also Missing

-NMRPipe and ChemPack are not included in this distribution.
+- NMRPipe and ChemPack are not included in this distribution
  - ChemPack can be downloaded from [Spinsights](https://spinsights.chem.agilent.com/docs/DOC-12566)
  - NMRPipe can be downloaded from [Spinsights](https://spinsights.chem.agilent.com/docs/DOC-6044)
- - Craft is not available
+- Craft is not available (talk to Krish?)

  These packages have not been tested with OpenVnmrJ on OS X.